 - Rebooted: Rebooted means a virtual machine has been powered off, and then powered on again.

-- Deleted: When a virtual machine is deleted, its backups are still stored on the server and can be restored if required.
+- Deleted: When a virtual machine is deleted its contents and any backups stored are permanently removed unless you choose to convert those backups to templates first.
 By default, users can delete their own virtual machines.
 Administrators can delete any virtual machine.
 You can delete a machine using the "Delete Virtual Machine" link on its details screen.

 - Re-built: To rebuild a virtual machine means to reinstall the template and reconfigure the resources and network.
 All data will be lost.

 - Failed: A failed virtual machine is one that is down, for example because of hardware or network problems.
 You will have to start the machine manually when those problems have been solved.